solo-io/workshops/gloo-portal/README.md

 EOF
 ```

+Don't pay attention to the warning message.

-We also update the petstore `APIProduct` so that is it accessible with either the `basic` plan or the `trusted` plan.
+We also update the petstore `APIProduct` so that is it accessible with both the `basic` plan and the `trusted` plan.

 ```bash
 cat << EOF | kubectl apply -f -